 When it comes to the effective supervision of senior management (paragraph 1(b)(iv)), the Board of Directors meets at frequent intervals and the agenda of the meetings is structured in such a way so that the Board of Directors, and especially the non-executive directors, are fully appraised of and are given the opportunity to approve or reject all important matters related to the operations and the strategy of the Company.

 In relation to paragraph 2, due to the fact that the Company is not considered to be a “significant CIF”, it does not have to establish a nomination committee comprised of the Company’s non-executive directors.

-This report summarizes the top five execution venues of financial instruments, that LEON MFO Investments Limited executed for clients in 2018.
+This report summarizes the top five execution venues of financial instruments, that LEON MFO Investments Limited executed for clients.